antoniosc1961/account-invoicing/purchase_stock_picking_return_invoicing/README.rst

 Refund Returned Pickings from Purchase Orders
 =============================================

-This module extends the functionality of purchase orders to support marking some returned pickings as "To refund in Purchase Order",  excluding those quantities from the quantity to invoice, when the product is to be invoiced based on received quantities.
+This module extends the functionality of purchase orders to consider product returns as less quantity to invoice, or quantity to refund (if a vendor bill has already been received).

+In the purchase order you are able to display, for each line, the quantity to invoice, that is computed based on what was ordered, received, returned and invoiced.

+From the purchase order you have now the option to create a vendor bill or a refund.
+The decision will depend on the quantity to invoice values (negative quantity to invoice means that you have to create a refund).

 Usage
 =====